rdkibler/superfold_public/README.md

 SuperFold is a derivative of [AlphaFold2](https://github.com/deepmind/alphafold), AlphaFold-Multimer, and [ColabFold](https://github.com/sokrypton/ColabFold) with some novel improvements.
 It is intended only for running single-sequence predictions very quickly and takes advantage of some time and memory saving hacks found by [krypton](https://github.com/sokrypton) and others in the community.
-This package is also intended only for use by IPD labs and was written with our computing resources (digs, janelia, perlmutter, hyak [todo]) in mind.
+This package is intended for use by IPD labs and was written with our computing resources (digs, janelia, perlmutter) in mind.

-Any publication that discloses findings arising from using this source code should contact the contributors for citation or authorhip agreements, as some relevant code (for instance, the `initial_guess` functionality) may need to be published beforehand or concurrently since they constitute novel work.

 ## Usage